-SoftBank said to be in talks for possible T-Mobile deal as backup to Sprint transactionAlex Wagner - Deputy Managing Editor, News Desk
+SoftBank said to be in talks for possible T-Mobile deal as backup to Sprint transactionAlex Wagner - Editorial Director of News and Content

 Japanese carrier SoftBank entered into an agreement with Sprint late last year in which it would drop $20.1 billion for a 70 percent stake in the U.S. operator.
 The situation has gotten a bit muddier since then, though, with Dish Network entering the fray with its own $25.5 billion bid for Sprint.
 SoftBank has publicly said that it's confident that it will still get its deal with Sprint done, but according to a new report, the Japanese operator is getting a "Plan B" ready in case the Sprint transaction falls through.

 Sources have told Reuters that SoftBank is currently in talks with Deutsche Telekom about a deal for T-Mobile US.
 It's said that SoftBank and Deutsche Telekom have actually been having discussions about T-Mobile since last year, but that those talks have grown more intense lately thanks to Dish's attempt to acquire Sprint.
 The tipsters say that SoftBank would prefer the Sprint deal, which makes sense considering that it's already got quite a bit of time invested in it, and that its negotiations for T-Mobile are only meant as a backup for the Sprint transaction.